usera121/Radio-Analysis/README.md

 ## Data

-Raw data (not included here) consists of daily CSV files, each representing airplay logs from multiple radio stations.
+Raw data (not included here) consists of daily XLSX and CSV files, each representing airplay logs from multiple radio stations.
 Files are named by date and aggregated during preprocessing.

 ## Outcomes